Screening, Brief Intervention and Referral to Treatment for risky substance use

 The average age of a national guard member is 19 to 20 years old.

 The Substance Abuse Services Initiative (SASI) is a federally-funded pilot project designed to provide a continuum of substance abuse services to soldiers to promote ARNG soldier readiness.
 SASI pilot projects are now underway in four states.

-- We have also offered the same Lousiana provider community a series of online trainings on two areas of interest: Advanced Motivational Interviewing and Military Culture.
+We have also offered the same Louisiana provider community a series of online trainings on two areas of interest: Advanced Motivational Interviewing and Military Culture.